djolear/nielsen_data_munging/README.md

 # Nielsen Data Munging
 This repository contains code for cleaning and working with Nielsen data.
 The data munging performed by this code is currently focused primarily on food purchases.
+Note that many of the scripts are designed to work on the Mercury Computing Cluster and take advantage of parallelization.

 ### Folder Structure

 1. The **label_munging** folder contains scripts for cleaning nutrition label data from third party sources (Label Insights and Syndigo).
 2. The **nutrition_imputation** folder contains scripts for imputing nutrition information for products that are not covered by the third party label datasets.
 3. The **join_usda** folder contains scripts for joining in datasets from the USDA.
+4. The **data_exports** folder contains scripts for export data summaries to analyze.

 ### Data Sources